-As we gear up to open our doors once again and welcome guests to our restaurant (from October 1st 2020) and then the hotel (from October 30th 2020), we have adapted and transitioned our way of working to ensure our staff, guests and community remain as safe as possible.
+As we gear up to open our doors once again and welcome guests from Wednesday 11th November, we have adapted and transitioned our way of working to ensure our staff, guests and community remain as safe as possible.

 I'd like to thank you in advance for your patience and understanding of the responsibility that we all have to each other, and for our new ways of working.
 I hope that despite the changes made to ensure maximum levels of safety, that you will have a relaxing, welcoming and enjoyable time at Penally Abbey.
 We all hope that it will feel the same, with our team caring for you and delivering the same attention to detail and the lovely, friendly service that you are used to.